Th120/TO4ST-core/docker-compose/README.md

     ```bash
     docker-compose down
     ```
-    After it has finished just run the "docker-compose up"-command from above again, it download the new version you specified in the docker-compose file.
+    After it has finished just run the "docker-compose up"-command from above again, it will download the new version you specified in the docker-compose file.

 2. If you just keep it like it is ("latest") you have to run the command
     ```bash